Skip to main content

 SOLWATA combines AI technology, satellite detection, and community intelligence to safeguard Melanesia’s archipelagic waters.
 From fishers and rangers to port monitors and fisheries observers, this blended system strengthens Indigenous-led marine protection.

-4. RERO – Ocean Knowledge Partnership
+4. ARA – Ocean Knowledge Partnership

 Where Indigenous wisdom meets world-class marine science.

-RERO positions the Melanesian Ocean Reserve as a global hub for marine conservation, research, and education.
+ARA positions the Melanesian Ocean Reserve as a global hub for marine conservation, research, and education.
 By weaving together Indigenous ecological knowledge with scientific innovation, it builds a living model for the future of ocean stewardship.

-PHOTO: Kanabu Village, Central New Ireland, Papua New Guinea
+TOP PHOTO: Kanabu Village, Central New Ireland, Papua New Guinea